Leaving a traumatic religious experience usually leaves people feeling lost, confused, and unsure of who you are and what you believe.

 Surround yourself with people who love and accept you for who you are without judgment or pressure.
 Whether it’s a support group, an online community, or just a group of friends who understand what you’re going through and are also leaving toxic religion or who have created lives they love outside of the Church, people like this can make all the difference.
 One of the best parts of the internet is finding people just like you all around the world.

 Need help to figure out where to start?
-I created The Wilderness Community for deeper support, and I also have my free Facebook Group where you can ask questions and be a part of growing conversations around deconstruction.
+I created my free Facebook Group where you can ask questions and be a part of growing conversations around deconstruction.

 Contrary to what you may have heard, being around people who make you feel good about yourself is a good thing, not a sign that you don’t have accountability and are on the highway to hell.

 Give yourself permission to explore and see what else is out there.
 Think of all your experience as books in a library.
 You have many books that clearly state what you should believe about the world; now it’s time to balance out that bookshelf.
-Find other voices, learn about different religions (or even denominations)and belief systems, and find what resonates with you.
+Find other voices, learn about different religions (or even denominations) and belief systems to find what resonates with you.
 Remember that believing in something different from what you were taught is okay.

 If you are curious about where to start with books, check out this list I made.
 Books, not your favorite?
 That’s okay; here’s a list of some of the deconstruction podcasts I recommend.